scroll to top

 Executive Summary

 Employers were clear about the solutions that could bring faster employment to individuals in Alabama and fill job openings.
-The solution they seek should maximize connections to skilled talent by getting rid of proxies for job readiness and using new methods to validate skills, or rather, what an individual actually knows and can do.
-Supporting this transition and maximizing connections requires new tools for both employers and job seekers.
-As such, the Alabama Talent Triad was born.
+The solution they seek should maximize connections to skilled talent by creating transparency for the programs and credentials that have traditionally signaled job readiness and using new methods to validate skills, or rather, what an individual actually knows and can do.

 Key Takeaways

-in 2019 to identify growing occupations that pay competitive wages in each industry sector.
-The ACCCP provides ongoing structure and leadership for this state-wide analysis of in-demand jobs and identifying the credentials and competencies that are associated with the in-demand occupations.
+In its initial phase, the Talent Triad focused on in-demand occupations and skills across the state, and it allowed this information to more easily be shared with education and training providers to ensure programs are aligned with industry needs.
+Alabama created the Committee on Credentialing and Career Pathways (ACCCP) in 2019 to identify growing occupations that pay competitive wages in each industry sector.
+The ACCCP provided structure and leadership for this state-wide analysis of in-demand jobs and identifying the credentials and competencies that are associated with the in-demand occupations.
 Alabama’s Competency Ontology describes the competencies that employers are seeking in graduates of education and training programs.
-Meanwhile, the state’s education providers use competencies, and defined levels of mastery, to design and offer academic and workforce programs and document those competencies in LERs so they can be shared instantly with employers.
+Meanwhile, the state’s education providers use skills and credentials to design and offer academic and workforce programs and validate those in LERs so they can be shared instantly with employers.

 Issue Overview

-States have a vested interest in creating deep alignment between employers, job seekers, and education providers.
-Stronger, more productive employers can meet customer needs more effectively, contributing to a stronger tax base and economy.
+States have a vested interest in creating deep alignment between employers, jobseekers, and education providers.
+Stronger, more productive employees are the key to contributing to a stronger tax base and economy.
 Fewer unemployed people, shorter-term unemployment, and higher labor force participation all drive lower public spending on benefits and safety net services.
 Higher employment rates also contribute significantly to improved quality of life for all residents, especially children.
-State
+State policy leaders, as funders and stakeholders of public education, benefit from stronger alignment between employers and education providers, creating returns for students, and reinforcing trust in education providers and the public.

-for employers in Alabama, reducing the amount of time jobs remain open and shortening candidate searches.
-This capacity will also likely result in fewer “poor fit” hires, as workers will be coming in with validated competencies.
-Because credentials are validated, employers may also save time and money eliminating many degree verification requirements and some background checks.
+Regardless, the Talent Triad’s matching capability still promises to save time and money for employers in Alabama, reducing the amount of time jobs remain open and shortening candidate searches.
+This capacity will also likely result in fewer “poor fit” hires, as workers will be matched with validated skills.

 Upskilling and Advancement

-Further, employers can use Talent Triad data to provide concrete feedback to education providers, identifying where students are graduating without needed skills.
-Rather than relying on individual impressions or anecdotes, Talent Triad data can show precisely where employer needs and education outcomes are misaligned.
+Further, employers can use the Talent Triad data to provide concrete feedback to education providers, identifying where students are graduating without needed skills.
+Rather than relying on individual impressions or anecdotes, the Talent Triad data can show precisely where employer needs and education outcomes are misaligned.
 The Talent Triad can also show areas of strength and advantage, identifying centers of excellence.

 Action Items